-We spend a fair bit of time here, wandering and taking in every single view available from the castle before finishing up with a dram of Scottish whisky in the ‘main living room’ of the castle.
-(None for Lloyd though – who got to take his home instead as he was on driving duties that afternoon! 😁)
+We spend a fair bit of time here, wandering and taking in every single view available from the castle before finishing up with a dram of Scottish whisky in the ‘main living room’.

-With that, we hopped into the car and headed over to Aberdeen, where we’d initially planned on spending a bit more time in but having thoroughly enjoyed Crathes castle (and being totally enthralled and carried away by it), we actually ended up arriving in Aberdeen late in the evening with very little time to do much else but head out for dinner and drinks.
+With that, we hopped into the car and headed over to Aberdeen.
+Though, having thoroughly enjoyed Crathes Castle in Scotland (and being totally losing track of time), we actually ended up arriving in Aberdeen late.

 Our hotel in Aberdeen was the brand new Sandman Signature hotel and was my favourite hotel of our trip thus far.